IsfacoolGIS/LULC-classification-using-random-forest-in-GEE/README.md

 - **MBI** (Moisture Balance Index)
 - **NDVIre** (Red Edge NDVI)

-🎨 **Land Cover Classification**: Train and classify land cover types using a **Random Forest classifier**.
-The classifier uses spectral indices as input features, with classes including vegetation, bare land, built-up areas, and water bodies.
+🌏 Land Cover Classification: Uses a Random Forest classifier trained with spectral indices to distinguish vegetation, bare land, built-up areas, and water bodies.

-🗺️ **Map Visualizations**: Display the classified land cover on an interactive map with customized visualization parameters for each index.
+📍 Map Visualizations: Interactive GEE-based maps with customized color palettes for each class.
 🌏 **Export & Area Analysis**: Export the classified map as a **GeoTIFF** and calculate the area of each land cover class for analysis.

 #### **How It Works:**